 Guests at the inauguration act included representatives from the embassies of the C.E.E. in Madrid.
 The flag of the C.E.E. was raised by the journalist Ricardo Utrilla Carlón, who at that time was the president of the news agency EFE, by express invitation of the mayor, Antonio Villasclaras Rosas.

-The author of the sculpture is the andalucian artist Aurelio Teno Teno.
+The author of the sculpture we can admire with the audioguide is the andalucian artist Aurelio Teno Teno.
 It is a very peculiar work, fitting into the figurative expressionist style associated with this sculptor, which represents a bull (Zeus) which instead of kidnapping Europe (represented by an Andalucian woman in a fighting stance, actually saves her, in this way representing the view of the sculptor of the situation at that time.

 It stands at the entrance to the western side of the historic centre, representing democratic Spain and its links with Europe and a free world.